gzalo/hugo-re/README.md

 I'm looking for contributors!
 If you are interested in:
 - AI/LLM
-- Reverse engineering old DOS/WIN32 games
+- Reverse engineering or reimplementing old DOS/WIN32 games
 - Speech recognition
 - 3d modeling and gamedev

 ...you can join the team and help the project advance!

-## Todo:
-- Add subtitles to videos
-- After losing game, stop looping again and ask the user to hang up

 ## Original Hugo Landline phone numbers
 - 4317-8501